Sounding Out

 Sounding Out also allows participants to demonstrate on a very public platform the positivity, talent and creativity locked inside our prisons, challenging the often negative perceptions of people who have spent time in prison.
 Sounding Out gives participants the opportunity to voice their feelings and experiences and to connect with audiences on a level as fellow human beings.

 When Sounding Out was still in the planning stages, we brought on board researcher Jim Cartwright to evaluate the first cohort as they formed the band Platform 7, took to the stage for some high-profile public performances, and developed their own facilitation skills on our Making Tracks projects with young people on the fringes of the criminal justice system.
+The evaluation found that the programme had an important impact on aiding the resettlement of participants, concluding that for every £1 invested in the programme, there was a social return on investment of £4.85.
+The evaluation was made possible by kind support of The Monument Trust and is available to read in full here.

-Since Sounding Out began in 2012 participants have achieved some wonderful things, including performing at the Union Chapel, Southbank Centre, St Marylebone Church and Bush Hall in large-scale performances alongside the Neil Cowley Trio, Police Dog Hogan and Speech Debelle; they have collaborated with contemporary composer Mark-Anthony Turnage, the Phaedra Ensemble and Music Jelly; appeared at conferences and events such as Sharing Good Vibrations, Clinks’ AGM, Koestler Trust’s exhibition launches, for the Hardman Trust in HMP Brixton and spoken/performed on National Prison Radio; they have supported numerous young people through Making Tracks and Young Producersparticipants have progressed musically in various ways, including one being made a BBC Performing Arts Fund fellow, another joining the Spitalfields Music trainee music leader scheme, and by continuing to make music together as bands beyond their time on the programme.
+Since Sounding Out began in 2012 participants have achieved some wonderful things, including performing at the Union Chapel, Southbank Centre, St Marylebone Church and Bush Hall in large-scale performances alongside the Neil Cowley Trio, Police Dog Hogan and Speech Debelle; they have collaborated with contemporary composer Mark-Anthony Turnage, the Phaedra Ensemble and Music Jelly; appeared at conferences and events such as Sharing Good Vibrations, Clinks’ AGM, Koestler Trust’s exhibition launches, for the Hardman Trust in HMP Brixton and spoken/performed on National Prison Radio; they have supported numerous young people through Making Tracks and Young Producers; participants have progressed musically in various ways, including one being made a BBC Performing Arts Fund fellow, another joining the Spitalfields Music trainee music leader scheme, and by continuing to make music together as bands beyond their time on the programme.